 - freshly squeezed lemon juice from 1 lemon

 - 1/2 cup extra virgin olive oil (I use “The Ancient Olive” oils)

 - 1 tsp smoked paprika

 Put chickpeas in a bowl, add water and soak in a cool place for 12 hours or overnight.
 Drain and rinse well.

 Place chickpeas in a saucepan with fresh water to cover.
 Bring to boil, cover and cook over low heat for about 1 hour.
 Drain, and reserve some cooking liquid.
 Place the chickpeas immediately in ice cold water, that way it's easy to peel them.
 Yes my dear readers, the next step is peeling the chickpeas.
 If you remove the skins from the chickpeas before you grind them you get a much better creamy texture.
 It takes a few extra minutes, but it is so worth it.

 Turn on the food processor fitted with the steel blade and drop the garlic down the feed tube; process until it's minced.
 Add the rest of the ingredients to the food processor and process until the hummus is coarsely pureed.
 Adjust flavor and consistency with cooking liquid, and add salt if necessary.
 Hummus should be thick and smooth ( I like my little grainy).

 Spread puree in a shallow serving dish, swirling with back of a spoon.
-Drizzle olive oil in center and garnish with paprika, sesame seeds and herbs.
-Serve with a homemade pita bread ( I have a perfect recipe).
+Drizzle olive oil in the center and garnish with paprika, sesame seeds, and herbs.
+Serve with a homemade pita bread (I have a perfect recipe).